|Peripatus Home Page Travel Page >> Germany, Austria, Italy by rail - May 2004||Updated: 08-Nov-2019|

 I found Weimar disappointing (not to say stultifyingly boring) although nothing in the Frommers, which extolls the town’s olde worlde charm and cultural significance, is actually incorrect.
 The place just doesn’t seem to have a personality somehow.
 So when the elaborately made-up but essentially charmless young blonde at the tourist information place told me there was no accommodation in Weimar, my only distress was occasioned by the logistical hassle of getting myself somewhere else.
 Ms. Plastic passed me on to an older, motherly colleague whose English was less proficient but whose willingness to actually help find a roof to go over my now increasingly fogging head more than compensated.
 Bus 228 from outside the train station to the Pension Lindenhof in Kromsdorf-Süd was just what I needed.

 Before leaving the tourist information centre (by the way, you actually have to walk past anything you’re ever likely to want to see in Weimar to actually find the tourist information centre, which, for future reference, is located in the Marktplatz) I stopped at the attached travel agent to plan my route to Vienna.
-This lady, like the one at Frankfurt, thought I meant Jena – so it must be my accent causing the confusion – and I had to whip out my map to point out where I meant.
+This lady, like the one at Frankfurt, thought I meant Jena – so it must have been my accent causing the confusion – and I had to whip out my map to point out where I meant.
 The itinerary she produced had me arriving at 17:15, without reservations.
 However, I doubted that Vienna would run out of inner city accommodation quite so readily as Weimar.

 It was only noon, so I had no need to hurry back to the train station.
 Even so, I found nothing to detain my interest in Weimar beyond a curious preoccupation the town seems to hold with Ginkgo trees, and only just missed the 13:05 bus through misreading the destination sign.
 (The electric sign on the bus actually says Pf-something, rather than Kromsdorf.)
 So I turned back for a doner and caught the 14:05, for the princely sum of €1.20, instead.
 As the short bus ride progressed, I could see that my luck was in – a rare enough event – because the countryside and the little villages we were passing through were everything I could ever have hoped for.
 Beautiful.
 So here I was, parked opposite a lovely old stone church, paying only €35 (NZD70) for a perfectly nice, clean little room, and breakfast to boot.